harbauermalcolm/harbauermalcolm.github.io/index.md

 * Lab 12

     I think lab 12 is the most exciting lab that we did because it feels like magic to make a computer construct an image.
 It was easily the most challenging lab because of the math and physics required to make it work, but I was excited to learn how these concepts are applied to programming.
-This lab sparked an interest in computer graphics and might influence the career I pursue.
+This lab sparked an interest in computer graphics and might influence the career I pursue because I would love to work with more image processing.